InderjeetKaur26/new_repo/README.md

 # new_repo
-its my first git repository
+its my first git repository.
+its me Inderjeet Kaur.